 Save Your Seat Campaign

 Show your support for Ohio Dominican by participating in our "Save Your Seat" campaign.
 For $750, we’ll affix a brass plate with your name – or the name of someone you wish to honor – to a seat in our theater.
 This is a great way to support the theater’s restoration and have a lasting presence on campus for years to come.
-Details on the number of characters that can be printed on the plates will be available early in 2019.
 Save Your Seat

 The Matesich Theatre Throughout History